ossf/wg-securing-critical-projects/CHARTER.md

 - a.
 The Technical Steering Committee (the "TSC") will be responsible for all oversight of the Technical Initiative.

 - b.
 The TSC voting members are initially the Technical Initiative’s Maintainers.
 The Maintainers will be documented in the Technical Initiative repository.
 The TSC is responsible for determining the future process for defining voting members of the TSC, and any such alternative approach will also be documented appropriately.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.
+While all meetings are intended to be open to the public, the TSC reserves the right to make a given meeting closed to handle sensitive issues that arise.

 - c.
 The Technical Initiative generally will involve Collaborators and Contributors.
 The TSC may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
 Unless otherwise documented: